The University of Birmingham Air Squadron, commonly known as 'UBAS',

 recruited each academic year.
 Students are RAF reservists, with the

 The University Air Squadrons were created to give university students incredible experiences and the opportunity to learn valuable skills to attract students into a career as an RAF officer.
 Students are entitled to reservist pay for the activities they take part in, and those interested in joining the RAF are fantastically placed for application help and advice.
 However, there is no obligation to join the RAF after graduation, and the skills and experiences acquired will boost employability in any chosen career path.

-The student body is split into four flights, A, B, C and D. Each flight has a student flight commander who holds the rank of Acting Pilot Officer (APO), and a deputy flight commander holding the Officer Cadet rank.
-The Senior Student, Acting Pilot Officer Marcus Baker, is in overall charge of the students.
+The student body is split into three flights, A, B, and C. Each flight has a student flight commander who holds the rank of Acting Pilot Officer (APO).
+The Senior Student, Acting Pilot Officer Lucy Pepper, is in overall charge of the students.

 Meet the Senior Student

-Marcus most enjoys the adventurous training activities that UBAS offers at home and abroad, visiting several different countries to undertake the training.
-The camaraderie that is borne out of this type of training shows what an amazing group of people can achieve together whilst gaining new skills and preparing for an RAF career.
+Lucy most enjoys the adventurous training activities that UBAS offers at home and abroad, visiting several different countries to undertake the training.
+Having been limited by COVID-19 in her first year, Lucy made the most of her second year on squadron by participating in skiing, sailing and more general AT expeditions.
+The camaraderie that is borne out of this type of training shows what an amazing group of people can achieve together whilst gaining new skills and preparing for a RAF Career.